gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - **It is good to maintain one security group for SSH access**
 - **If application is not accessible** (time out), then it is a **security group issue**
 - **If application gives a "connection refused" error**, then it's an **application error or it hasn't been launched**
+- Operate at instance level
+- Allow or deny traffic that a NACL allows in
+- Are implicit deny -- you can only add "allow" rules
-- By **default, all inbound traffic is blocked, and all outbound traffic is authorized**
+- By **default, all inbound traffic is denied, and all outbound traffic is allowed**
+- **Are stateful -- response traffic is automatically allowed**
+  - For example, if inbound allows TCP port `80` (HTTP) but denies all outbound traffic and we get a request from the outside to port `80`, a response will still be sent (even though Security Group says all outbound traffic is denied).
+This is because, by default, all response traffic is automatically allowed.
+However, we would not be able to initiate a request to the outside world from within the instance since per the Security Group all outbound traffic is denied ([reference](https://www.fugue.co/blog/cloud-network-security-101-aws-security-groups-vs-nacls))

 ![](https://s3.amazonaws.com/gutucristian.com/SecurityGroup1.png)